 What's happened

-Tadej Pogačar won the Tour of Flanders, a major cycling race, on April 5, 2026, after a final attack.
+Tadej Pogačar has won the Tour of Flanders, one of cycling's oldest and most challenging one-day races, on April 5, 2026.
+He has secured his third victory in this event.
 An investigation is ongoing into riders who allegedly ran a red light during the race, which could lead to fines or suspensions.
-The race is one of cycling’s oldest and most challenging one-day events.
+The race is a key event in the cycling calendar.

 What's behind the headline?